-This pumpkin cheesecake combines two of the best flavors out there, cheesecake, and pumpkin pie into one delicious, and perfect for fall, dessert!
+Pumpkin cheesecake combines two of the best flavors out there, cheesecake, and pumpkin pie into one delicious, and perfect for fall dessert!

 I know a lot of bloggers have been posting pumpkin recipes for a few weeks now, but my favorite time to have pumpkin is now, my friends, so I am sharing this amazing pumpkin cheesecake with you today!

 This pumpkin cheesecake recipe is based off of my traditional cheesecake base recipe, which you can find in my blueberry swirled cheesecake and my pretzel crusted cheesecake.
 You’ll add pumpkin puree (not canned pumpkin pie filling), and pumpkin pie spice and pretty much everything else is the same.

 Be sure to check out my tips and tricks in for how to (try to) avoid having any cracks in your cheesecake and remember that even the best of us end up with a few cracks in our cheesecake sometimes, and that is what the whipped cream on top is for 😉

 Pumpkin and cream cheese are the perfect combination, and they come together so perfectly in this cheesecake.